samjsharpe/samjsharpe.github.com/software-diversity.md

 discovered.
 It's true that using lots of frameworks means more possible bugs, but each one of those bugs would have a smaller risk to the site.

-- encourage a wide variety of contributions
+- encourages a wide variety of contributions and skills

 Not everyone is a Ruby developer.
 We have many excellent developers in GDS, many of whom do not write Ruby as their first language.
 If we only made applications in Ruby, we'd only need to recruit people who know Ruby, but we would be missing out on a huge range of programming talent.

-Each one of our products recruits the best people we can find and then uses the tools which they are familiar with to solve the needs that have been identified.
-We've got some smashing Perl, some Scala, some Ruby and some Python.
-As a Python guy, I'm OK with this.
+Often developers who are comfortable in more than one language are more creative, choosing the right tool and code pattern for the job.
+There is a tendency if you know only one language of fitting the job to the patterns you already use, which may not be the best approach.

+At GDS we concentrate on hiring good developers who display a wide variety of skills.
+We do not have a bias for the people being masters of the tools we already use as a good developer who can already use more than one language should have no difficulty grasping another.
+We may also learn something new from them and the team will become stronger as a result.

 #### Challenges and how to mitigate them